emrahuludag/sysknow/docs/openshift/openshift-report-en.md

 This Ansible playbook generates a single HTML report to monitor the health status of an OpenShift (IPI) cluster.
 The playbook checks the status of key components within the cluster, providing system administrators with a quick overview of the cluster's health.
 This allows administrators to detect and address potential issues in the OpenShift environment promptly.

+> [!TIP|style:flat]
+> This playbook tested with 4.11 to 4.14.38 Openshift version.
+Some modules will not work for UPI clusters.

 ### Features

 * Generates a stand-alone HTML file for OpenShift cluster health